EvelynVoce/Open-Source-Suggestion-Algorithm/README.md

-# Film-suggestion
+# Open-Source Suggestion Algorithm

-This is an algorithm that will compare films the user likes against thousands of other films to accurately suggest films the user should like.
+This is an open source suggestion algorithm (also known as a recommender system) that uses content-based filtering to suggest content to users.
+An example dataset along with a demo application are present that uses film data to suggest media to users.
+This data was scraped from IMDB using beautifulsoup.
+However it is important to note this algorithm has been created from the ground up with user customisation in mind, this algorithm can be used in a range of settings such as e-commerce sites so that companies can target products to their users.

-The data was scraped from IMDB using beautifulsoup.
+If you wish to utilise this algorithm in your own application you are free to do so.
+Please note however that datasets must be given as csv files and their first ID's must be stored sequentially.
+This is so that when sorted, an items ID will correspond to an items index, allowing for random access and thus constant time complexity.

 What I learned:
 1) How to implement binary search using classes.